MinSomai/v-nepalidatepicker/README.md

 }
 ```

+## Customizable Properties

+The following customizable properties can be added to the component

+1. classValue
+2. calenderType
+3. placeholder
+4. format
+5. value
+6. yearSelect
+7. monthSelect

 ## Examples - replace the input field to suit your needs

 Here, we're using [vuetifyjs](https://vuetifyjs.com/) input field to replace the default input field with the scoped slot feature of vuejs.